 legoland.com/new-york

-There will be seasonal shows, holiday characters, a tree lighting ceremony with LEGO Santa, LEGO activities and lots of holiday lights.
-Kids can explore MINILAND to find LEGO presents.
+There will be a tree lighting with LEGO Santa, brick-building activities and lots of holiday lights.
+New this year is Holiday Headquarters in LEGO City, plus decorated Brick Street, Bricktopia, LEGO Ninjago World and MiniLand.

 turtlebackzoo.com